Want to support our work? Donate

 Julia manages MRN’s policy, public affairs, press and communications activities.
 She is an LGBTQ+ activist and artist, and is involved in numerous movements at a grassroots level.

 She previously worked for Jo’s Cervical Cancer Trust and the National Lottery Community Fund, gaining extensive experience in strategic communications, advocacy and policy.
-Alongside this experience, she has in-depth knowledge of issues affecting refugees and asylum seekers in the UK through her activism work.
+Alongside this experience, she has in-depth knowledge of issues affecting migrants and queer communities in the UK including through her work organising with Lesbians and Gays Support the Migrants (LGSM).

 Julia has a degree in Politics and History from Newcastle University and a qualification in Public Policy Analysis from the London School of Economics (LSE).